foggynight/rtb-json/GRAMMAR.md

 The following grammar was made referencing the JSON specification diagrams available at: <https://www.json.org/json-en.html>.

+This grammar represents both the lexer and parser grammars.

 ```
 object: '{' pairs? '}'
 pairs?: pairs